Last Updated on June 4, 2020 by Stacy Sampson, DO

 The finger prick begins the rapid blood test for HIV which is complete 15 minutes later.

-Step Four: Pee on your hand while attempting to pee into an impossibly small cup for Chlamydia and Gonorrhea testing (you do this in a private bathroom, so no one has to watch you wonder whether to pull up your pants with pee on your fingers or waddle over to the sink for washing – pants still at your ankles).
+Step Four: Pee on your hand while attempting to pee into an impossibly small cup for chlamydia and gonorrhea testing (you do this in a private bathroom, so no one has to watch you wonder whether to pull up your pants with pee on your fingers or waddle over to the sink for washing – pants still at your ankles).

-Important to note: the longer you hold your pee, the better – anything over not having urinated in an hour should be good.
+Important to note: the longer you hold your pee, the better – anything over “not having urinated in an hour” should be good.

 The nurse said chlamydia and gonorrhea bacteria flush out and are harder to detect when having urinated recently; however, after a longer duration of time, they come back again.